wokehusker/group_8_capstone/README.md

 From here some of the next steps would include:

-Selecting a genre for the movie
+<br />Selecting a genre for the movie

-Generating a storyline and script, while conducting market research on the ideas
+<br /><br />Generating a storyline and script, while conducting market research on the ideas

-Setting a prodution budget and research successful directors and actors/actresses
+<br />Setting a prodution budget and research successful directors and actors/actresses

-Producing the movie
+<br />Producing the movie

-Conducting research on the best method of release (Theaters, Streaming platforms, TV, etc.)
+<br />Conducting research on the best method of release (Theaters, Streaming platforms, TV, etc.)

 #### Resources